 - 1. Remove trays and cover from unit. - 2.
 Turn power base over and locate cord.
 Uncoil from base. - 3.
 Set base, right side up, on a dry, level surface.
 In order to function properly, the dehydrator must have sufficient airflow; therefore, be sure the base and cover vents are not obstructed at any time.
-Never place dehydrator on carpet or a towel. - 4.
+Never place dehydrator on carpet, a towel, or newspaper. - 4.
 Note that each tray has a smooth surface on one side and raised ribs on the reverse side.
 Food goes on the smooth side (see Fig. B1).
 The raised ribs should always be facing down (see Fig. B2). - 5.
 Select a tray with handles.
-Set the tray on the counter so the words "THIS SIDE UP", which are molded onto the handles, are facing up.
+Set the tray on the counter with the words on the handle "THIS SIDE UP" facing up.
 Begin loading tray with a single layer of food. - 6.
 Place loaded tray onto power base.
-The first tray placed onto the power base MUST have handles (see Fig. A). - 7.
+The first tray placed onto the power base MUST have handles (Fig. A). - 7.
 Select a tray without handles.
 Load food onto smooth surface and stack tray without handles onto tray with handles. - 8.
-Continue filling and stacking trays, alternating trays with handles and without handles (see Fig. A). - 9.
-Place clear cover over stacked trays.
-Position cover so that the words on the cover handles "THIS SIDE UP" are facing up. - Plug cord into a 120VAC electrical outlet only and begin dehydrating.
-See pages 4 through 9 for dehydrating information for specific foods.
+Continue filling and stacking trays, alternating trays with handles and without handles (Fig. A). - 9.
+Place see-through cover over stacked trays.
+Position cover so the words on the cover handles "THIS SIDE UP" are facing up. - 10.
+Plug cord into a 120VAC electrical outlet only and begin dehydrating.
+See pages 4 through 10 for dehydrating information for specific foods.

-For dehydrating, stack trays onto base as shown See-through cover This dehydrator also includes: 2 Nonstick mesh screens 2 Fruit roll sheets Tray without handles 2 Sample packets of spice and cure for preparing homemade jerky Tray with handles Tray without handles Six nestable drying trays Tray with handles Tray without handles Tray with handles Center hub/ center hub screen Base platform Power base Digital control panel -Cord storage Fig. A Place food on smooth surface Fig. B2 Fig. B1 Raised ribs should be facing down
+For dehydrating, stack trays onto base as shown.

+This dehydrator also includes:

+- 2 Nonstick mesh screens

+- 2 Fruit roll sheets

+- 2 Sample packets of spice and cure for preparing homemade jerky

-Additional trays sold separately.
+^{}Additional trays sold separately (see page 11).